partrickJhonson/beef/XssRays-integration.md

 ![xssrays-high-level-overview](http://antisnatchor.com/BeEF-images/XSSRAYS-diagram.png)

 ## How to use the Xssrays extension
-**1.** Select which hooked browser you want to use to inject the Xssrays Javascript code.
+**1.** Select which [hooked browser](https://github.com/beefproject/beef/wiki/Hooked-Browser) to use to inject the Xssrays Javascript code.
 By default Xssrays will check for XSS on cross-domain resources.
 Note that the hooked browser domain is currently http://172.31.229.247/

 ![xssrays-how-to-use](http://antisnatchor.com/BeEF-images/XSSRAYS-select.png)
 If you want to start a custom Xssrays scan, you can first configure the extension settings and then click on Scan.
 Here you can configure the default timeout for iFrames removal, and if cross-domain resources should be checked as well.